python/cpython/Doc/library/os.rst

 .. function:: preadv(fd, buffers, offset, flags=0)

-   Combines the functionality of :func:`os.readv` and :func:`os.pread`.
-It reads from a file descriptor *fd* into a number of mutable :term:`bytes-like objects <bytes-like object>` *buffers*.
-As :func:`os.readv`, it will transfer data into each buffer until it is full and then move on to the next buffer in the sequence to hold the rest of the data.
-Its fourth argument, *offset*, specifies the file offset at which the input operation is to be performed.
+   Read from a file descriptor *fd* from offset *offset* into mutable :term:`bytes-like objects <bytes-like object>` *buffers*.
+Transfer data into each buffer until it is full and then move on to the next buffer in the sequence to hold the rest of the data.

-   :func:`~os.preadv` return the total number of bytes read (which can be less than the total capacity of all the objects).
+   Return the total number of bytes read which can be less than the total capacity of all the objects.

+   Combine the functionality of :func:`os.readv` and :func:`os.pread`.

    The flags argument contains a bitwise OR of zero or more of the following
    flags:

-   - RWF_HIPRI
+   - :data:`RWF_HIPRI`
-   - RWF_NOWAIT
+   - :data:`RWF_NOWAIT`

    Using non-zero flags requires Linux 4.6 or newer.

+   The operating system may set a limit (:func:`sysconf` value ``'SC_IOV_MAX'``) on the number of buffers that can be used.

-   Availability: Linux (version 2.6.30), FreeBSD 6.0 and newer, OpenBSD (version 2.7 and newer).
+   Availability: Linux 2.6.30 abd newer, FreeBSD 6.0 and newer, OpenBSD 2.7 and newer.

    .. versionadded:: 3.7

+.. data:: RWF_NOWAIT

+   Do not wait for data which is not immediately available.
+If this flag is specified, the system call will return instantly if it would have to read data from the backing storage or wait for a lock.

+   If some data was successfully read, it will return the number of bytes read.
+   If no bytes were read, it will return ``-1`` and set errno to :data:`errno.EAGAIN`.

+   Availability: Linux 4.14 and newer.

+   .. versionadded:: 3.7

-.. data:: RWF_HIPRI (since Linux 4.6)
+.. data:: RWF_HIPRI

    High priority read/write.
 Allows block-based filesystems to use polling of the device, which provides lower latency, but may use additional resources.

-(Currently, this feature is usable only on a file descriptor opened using the O_DIRECT flag.)
+   Currently, on Linux, this feature is usable only on a file descriptor opened using the O_DIRECT flag.

-   .. versionadded:: 3.7

-.. data:: RWF_NOWAIT (since Linux 4.14)
-   Do not wait for data which is not immediately available.
-If this flag is  specified, the preadv2() system call will return instantly if it would have to read data from the backing storage or wait for a lock.
-   If some data was successfully read, it will return the number of bytes read.
-If no bytes were read, it will return -1 and set errno to EAGAIN.
-   Currently, this flag is meaningful only for preadv2().
+   Availability: Linux 4.6 and newer.

    .. versionadded:: 3.7